zpneal/backbone/README.md

 In addition, the package implements some other utility functions to:

-* Randomize matrices while preserving the row and column sums using the `fastball` algorithm
+* Randomize matrices while preserving the row and column sums using the fastball algorithm
 * Estimate the Bipartite Configuration Model (BiCM)

 For more details on these functions and methods, please see:

 * `vignette("backbone")`
 * Neal, Z.P.
 (2022). backbone: An R package to extract network backbones. *PLoS ONE, 17*, e0269137. <https://doi.org/10.1371/journal.pone.0269137>
-* Neal, Z.P., Domagalski, R., and Sagan, B. (2021).
-Comparing Alternatives to the Fixed Degree Sequence Model for Extracting the Backbone of Bipartite Projections. *Scientific Reports, 11*, 23929. <https://doi.org/10.1038/s41598-021-03238-3>
 * [www.rbackbone.net](https://www.zacharyneal.com/backbone)

 ## Installation